Bruce Dern

 Bruce MacLeish Dern (born June 4, 1936) is an American actor.
-He has received several accolades, including the Cannes Film Festival Award for Best Actor and the Silver Bear for Best Actor.
+He has received several accolades, including the Cannes Film Festival Award for Best Actor for Nebraska (2013) and the Silver Bear for Best Actor for That Championship Season (1982).
 He was nominated for the Academy Award for Best Supporting Actor for Coming Home (1978) and the Academy Award for Best Actor for Nebraska (2013).
 He is also a BAFTA Award, two-time Genie Award, and three-time Golden Globe Award nominee.